ojasvi-2002/project-cafa-aicybersecurity/README.md

+# AI-CYBERSECURITYPROJECT..CAFA. "" THIS IS MY COLLEGE PROJEC REPOSITORY FOR AI &CYVERSECURIY PROJECT

 # Adversarial Example Attacks on Tabular Data
 The official repository of [Cost aware Feasible Attack (CaFA) on Tabular Data](TODO-LINK).
 It provides a modular, clean and